 Falls Lake Academy, the Center for Disease Control, and our state health policies support being active in getting vaccinations.
 Please read the link below for information on diseases and their vaccine.
 I have listed those required and recommended.
 If you have chosen not to give your child vaccines for medical or religious reasons, please email me and let me know immediately.
 Keep in mind that we do have several children with compromised immune systems that these diseases can have a deadly effect on.

 The Medical History Form is mandatory and must be filled out completely for each student.
 They are included in the packet you receive at open house.
-You are welcome to go ahead and fill them out and bring them with you then.
 As the student’s guardian, you are responsible for giving Falls Lake Academy all the child’s health information so we can better care for your child.